Rockport (company): History

 In 1971, Saul Katz and his son, Bruce, formed The Rockport Company from Highland Import.
-The company was started with $15,000 and grew entirely by staying profitable each year.
-In 1986, shortly before the company was sold, Rockport’s sales were reaching nearly $100 million a year, having turned a profit every year since it was founded.
+The company was started with $15,000 and grew by staying profitable each year.
+In 1986, shortly before the company was sold, Rockport's sales were reaching nearly $100 million a year, having turned a profit every year since it was founded.

 In 1986, Rockport was preparing to go public when the family decided instead to sell the company to British athletic footwear giant Reebok.
 Bruce Katz remained as president for one year before turning over the management to a new Reebok CEO.
 Saul Katz stayed on as part of the management team until retiring in his 70s.
-Later Reebok was sold to German athletic shoe pioneer Adidas.
+Later Reebok was sold to German company Adidas.

 On August 3, 2015, Berkshire Partners and New Balance Holding, Inc. completed the acquisition of The Rockport Company from the Adidas Group, and combined Rockport with Drydock Footwear, an affiliate of New Balance, to form a new company called The Rockport Group.
 Drydock brought with it the Aravon, Cobb Hill, and Dunham brands to the new firm.
+Rockport moved its headquarters from Canton to Newton, Massachusetts.

 In December 2017, sources reported that Crescent Capital Group, a major creditor of The Rockport Group, acquired ownership of Rockport from Berkshire Partners.
 On May 14, 2018, Rockport filed for Chapter 11 bankruptcy protection, citing a "costly and time-consuming separation" from their former owner, Adidas AG.
 Charlesbank Capital Partners purchased the company out of bankruptcy in July 2018; on July 23, the company's 60 brick-and-mortar retail locations were closed.

+On June 14, 2023, Rockport filed for Chapter 11 bankruptcy again.
+In August, the brand was acquired by Authentic Brands Group.